apache/incubator-devlake-website/docs/Configuration/AzureDevOps.md

   - Code Review: Azure PRs, PR comments and reviews, etc.
   - CI/CD: Azure pipelines, jobs, etc.
   - Cross Domain: Azure accounts, etc.
-- The transformations on the Azure Pipelines you are going to collect.
-The transformations are used for calculating [DORA metrics](../DORA.md), so DevLake needs to know what are `deployments` in your Azure Pipelines.
+- The transformations on the Azure DevOps data you are going to collect.

+The transformations are mainly used for calculating [DORA metrics](../DORA.md), so DevLake needs to know what are `deployments` in your Azure Pipelines.
 You can configure:
     - Regex for `Deployments`: Azure DevOps pipeline or one of its jobs whose names match this regex will be registered as deployments in DevLake
     - Regex for `Production` environment: Azure DevOps pipeline or one of its jobs whose names match this regex will be considered as a PRODUCTION deployment.

 ![azuredevops-set-transformation](images/azuredevops-set-transformation.png)

+The additional settings for transformations are RefDiff options:
+- Tags Limit: the number of tags to compare.
+- Tags Pattern: Only tags that match the given regex are taken into account.

 ## Step 2 - Collect Data in a Project
 ### Step 2.1 - Create a Project